juancruzaraujo/Sockets/README.md

 using UnityClientSocket;
 using InGameConsole;

-public class SocketObserver : IObserver
+public class SocketObserver : IUnityClientSocketEventObserver {
-{

     string _msg;